kubernetes/community/sig-docs/blog-subproject/README.md

+# Kubernetes Blog Subproject

-The Kubernetes Blog Subproject is owned by SIG-Docs and run by the Editorial Team.
+The Kubernetes Blog Subproject is owned by [SIG-Docs](https://github.com/kubernetes/community/tree/master/sig-docs) and run by the [Editorial Team](#leadership).

 This section covers documentation, processes, and roles for the Kubernetes blog.